SNaveenMathew/ml_book/introduction.md

 The team implemented few of my suggestions.
 They used a Cloud VM to run something that required at max 1 GB of GPU memory.
 Using binary vectorizer they achieved a higher accuracy than count vectorizer.
 So they reappeared in the next India Team Meeting and presented their results: 98% accuracy.
 Their work stole the spotlight as one of the most innovative and forward looking projects in the company.
 It should be obvious by now that I was not credited.

 Moral: Leo Beebe (just the movie portrayal) in [Ford vs Ferrari](https://www.imdb.com/title/tt1950186/) is real.
-Techincal people are treated by the sales (a.k.a. customer success) team as either:
+Sales (a.k.a. customer success) team treats techincal people as either:

 - a scape goat when they fail
 - a black sheep when they succeed